teaching-FEEC/dgm-2025.2/projects/hyperskin/README.md

 | 2  | Synthetic | Real      | 50       | 100      | 0.8235 | 0.2142       |
 | 3  | Real      | Synthetic | 100      | 100      | 0.7980 | 0.81         |
 | 4  | Real      | Synthetic | 100      | 100      | 0.8722 | 0.5          |

+Training exclusively on synthetic data resulted in F1-scores just above 0.82, with balanced synthetic datasets yielding much stronger specificity than the imbalanced ones.
+The synthetic-imitation of real imbalance produced severe losses in specificity, suggesting that synthetic DN samples do not yet approximate the complexity of real dysplastic nevi.
+The reverse experiment, training on real images and validating on synthetic ones, showed good performance, with F1 values up to 0.8722, confirming that synthetic images encode recognizable melanoma and DN patterns.
+However, variation in specificity suggests that synthetic lesions simplify some aspects of real spectral signatures, and thus cannot reflect the full range of biological diversity.

+Therefore, the combined evidence shows that synthetic data is useful and informative, but cannot fully substitute real hyperspectral dermoscopy images for melanoma classification.
+Synthetic lesions support generalization and capture key spectral structures, but their reduced variability and class-dependent inconsistencies limit their ability to replace real datasets.
+They function best as a complement, not as a replacement.

 # Limitations
 Our approach is limited by the small size and narrow diversity of the available hyperspectral melanoma dataset.
 Because the training set contains relatively few examples,  with limited variation in lesion shape, texture, and spectral patterns, the generative models end up learning a restricted and more specific distribution.
 As a result, the synthetic images tend to replicate the biases present in the training set rather than representing the broader variability of real-world skin lesions true distribution of our class.